adblockplus/adblockpluschrome/README.md

 This can be done by:

- - Specifying a path to a new configuration file relative to `gulpfile.mjs` (it should match the structure found in `build/config/`).
+ - Specifying a path to a new configuration file relative to `gulpfile.js` (it should match the structure found in `build/config/`).

-        npx gulp {build|devenv} -t {chrome|firefox} --config config.mjs
+        npx gulp {build|devenv} -t {chrome|firefox} --config config.js

- - Specifying a path to a new `manifest.json` file relative to `gulpfile.mjs`.
+ - Specifying a path to a new `manifest.json` file relative to `gulpfile.js`.
-You should check `build/manifest.json` and `build/tasks/manifest.mjs` to see how we modify it.
+You should check `build/manifest.json` and `build/tasks/manifest.js` to see how we modify it.

         npx gulp {build|devenv} -t {chrome|firefox} -m manifest.json